-Yesterday, I presented a 60-minute session at ASAE's Marketing, Membership, and Communications Conference in Washington, DC.
-After I finished, a participant asked about my session design process as she has to do a similar session in a few weeks.
-I thought others might find a behind-the-sscenes look to be of interest.
+After presented a 60-minute session at ASAE's Marketing, Membership, and Communications Conference in Washington, DC, a participant asked about my session design process as she had to do a similar session in a few weeks.
+I thought others might find a behind-the-scenes look to be of interest.

 - Topic: Cultivating Engagement and Transforming Results Using Lean Principles.
 Download slides here.

 - Audience: association marketing, membership, and communication professionals; predominantly from associations with 31-50 staff; often in a director-level position; heavy on Millennials and Generation Xers.
 Some consultants and business partners also likely.

 - Audience size: Unknown in advance as participants select from five options, but my session was assigned to two ballroom sections set in crescent rounds with a capacity around 250.
 I ended up maxing out my seating with another 10-15 standing at any given time.
 I had expected 100-120 to attend.